ZeroDeth/derekkedziora.github.io/_posts/2016-12-29-2017-the-year-of-failure.md

 ---
 date: 2016-12-29
-layout: blog
+layout: post
 blog: true
 type: blog
-title '2017: The Year of Failure'
+title: "2017: the Year of Failure"
 description: After nearly a decade of teaching English, this is where the system has failed students
 permalink: blog/2017-the-year-of-failure
 ---

-# 2017: The Year of Failure

 I've found an upbeat way to focus on the start of 2017; I'm going to obsessively focus on failure.
 My entire twenties have been devoted to either learning or teaching languages, and I'm walking away from the experience profoundly frustrated: little of my studies prepared me for using a foreign language outside of the classroom and I've watch my students needlessly falter and stagnate.

 Over the course of the year, I plan to analyze these categories of failure in more depth: